 The E5 is a bit difficult to maintain because there are a lot of parts that you need to take care of.
 Luckily, they're all easy to access.

 Sadly, there are a lot of recurring costs associated with the Roomba E5.
 You need to replace the HEPA filter every two months, and the brushrolls, side brush, and front wheel every 12 months.
 You can buy a replacement kit on iRobot's website that includes side brushes, brushrolls, and HEPA filters.
+If you want a similar vacuum with a bit less recurring costs, check out the iRobot Roomba 960.

 Excellent storing capabilities, which is expected from a robot vacuum.
 The E5 doesn't take up much space and it mounts onto the charging dock by itself.

 The E5 has an adequately-sized dirt compartment for a robot vacuum.
 Sadly, it doesn't have a line indicator for when it's full and since you can't see well through the dirt compartment, you have to constantly monitor it. iRobot suggests to empty it after each cleaning session so you don't have to worry about it for the next use.
+If you want a robot vacuum with a bigger dirt compartment, check out the eufy RoboVac 30C.

 The E5 has an unlimited range as long as it still has battery life left, but it isn't able to go up stairs.